c3lang/c3-web/src/content/docs/references/docs/optionals.md

     order: 115
 ---

-## Optionals handle potential failure
+## Optionals handle the cases we cannot return the intended value

-A common example using optionals is for a function that can return a value or it can fail.
-We call the reason for the failure a `fault` and the successful outcome a `result`.
+A common example using optionals is for a function that can return an intended value or it can provide reasons why it could not.
+We call the intended outcome a `result`, when it could not return a `result` we call that reason the `fault`.

 ### What is a `fault`?